Sleepdealr/RP2040-designguide/README.md

 ## Kicad Version

-To open these files, you will need a recent verison of Kicad nightly (Probably one after 6.0rc1).
+To open these files, you will need a recent stable version of KiCad (6.0 or later).

 ## Libraries